-Mahdi Barazesh, Shiva Mohammadi*, Yadollah Bahrami*, Pooneh Mokarram, Mohammad Hossein Morowvat, Massoud Saidijam, Morteza Karimipour, Soudabe Kavousi Pour, Amir Reza Vosoughi and Korosh Khanaki Pages 1 - 19 ( 19 )
+Mahdi Barazesh, Shiva Mohammadi*, Yadollah Bahrami*, Pooneh Mokarram, Mohammad Hossein Morowvat, Massoud Saidijam, Morteza Karimipoor, Soudabeh Kavousipour, Amir Reza Vosoughi and Korosh Khanaki Pages 130 - 148 ( 19 )

 Objective: Animal models serve as accessible and valuable tools for understanding and discovering the roles of causative factors in the development of neurodegenerative disorders and finding appropriate treatments.
-Contrary to rodents and other small animals, large animals especially non-human primates [NHPs] are remarkably alike humans; hence, they establish suitable models for recapitulating the main human’s neuropathological manifestations that may not be seen in rodent models.
-Also, they serve as useful models to discover effective therapeutic targets for neurodegenerative disorders due to their similarity to humans in terms of physiology, evolutionary distance, anatomy, and behavior.
+Contrary to rodents and other small animals, large animals, especially non-human primates (NHPs), are remarkably similar to humans; hence, they establish suitable models for recapitulating the main human’s neuropathological manifestations that may not be seen in rodent models.
+In addition, they serve as useful models to discover effective therapeutic targets for neurodegenerative disorders due to their similarity to humans in terms of physiology, evolutionary distance, anatomy, and behavior.

-Method: In this review, we recommend different strategies based on the CRISPR-Cas9 system for generating animal models of human neurodegenerative disorders and explain in vivo CRISPR-Cas9 delivery procedures of that are applied to disease models for therapeutic purposes.
+Methods: In this review, we recommend different strategies based on the CRISPR-Cas9 system for generating animal models of human neurodegenerative disorders and explaining in vivo CRISPR-Cas9 delivery procedures that are applied to disease models for therapeutic purposes.

 Conclusion: Preclinical applications of CRISPR/Cas9 gene-editing technology supply a unique opportunity to establish animal models of neurodegenerative disorders with high accuracy and facilitate perspectives for breakthroughs in the research on the nervous system disease therapy and drug discovery.
 Furthermore, the useful outcomes of CRISPR applications in various clinical phases are hopeful for their translation to the clinic in a short time.

-CRISPR/Cas9, large animal models, neurodegenerative disorders, genome editing, clinical application.
+CRISPR/Cas9, large animal models, neurodegenerative disorders, genome editing, clinical application, Parkinson's disease.

-School of Paramedical, Gerash University of Medical Sciences, Gerash, Department of Medical Biotechnology, School of Medicine, Kermanshah University of Medical Sciences, Kermanshah, Pharmaceutical Sciences Research Center, Kermanshah University of Medical Sciences, Kermanshah 6714415185, Department of Biochemistry, School of Medicine, Shiraz University of Medical Sciences, Shiraz, Pharmaceutical Sciences Research Center, Shiraz University of Medical Sciences, Shiraz, Department of Molecular Medicine and Genetics, School of Medicine, Hamadan University of Medical Sciences, Hamadan, Molecular Medicine Group, Biotechnology Research Center, Pasteur Institute of Iran, Tehran, Molecular Medicine Research Center, Hormozgan Health Institute, Hormozgan University of Medical Sciences, Bandar Abbas, Department of Human Anatomy and Cell Science, Rady Faculty of Health Sciences, Max Rady College of Medicine, University of Manitoba, Winnipeg, Medical Biotechnology Research Center, Paramedicine Faculty, Guilan University of Medical Sciences, Rasht
+School of Paramedical, Gerash University of Medical Sciences, Gerash, Department of Medical Biotechnology, School of Medicine, Lorestan University of Medical Sciences, Khoram Abad, Molecular Biology Research Center, Kermanshah University of Medical Sciences, Kermanshah, Autophagy Research center, Department of Biochemistry, School of Medicine, Shiraz University of Medical Sciences, Shiraz, Pharmaceutical Sciences Research Center, Shiraz University of Medical Sciences, Shiraz, Department of Molecular Medicine and Genetics, School of Medicine, Hamadan University of Medical Sciences, Hamadan, Molecular Medicine Department, Biotechnology Research Center, Pasteur Institute of Iran, Tehran, Molecular Medicine Research Center, Hormozgan Health Institute, Hormozgan University of Medical Sciences, Bandar Abbas, Department of Human Anatomy and Cell Science, Rady Faculty of Health Sciences, Max Rady College of Medicine, University of Manitoba, Winnipeg, Medical Biotechnology Research Center, Paramedicine Faculty, Guilan University of Medical Sciences, Rasht